Introduction

 Requirements

-• Your tenant must be subscribed to the Digital twin manager application and the Dtm-ms microservice.
+• Your tenant must be subscribed to the Digital Twin Manager application and the Dtm-ms microservice.

 Concepts